burakkggul/create-analog-clock/README.md

 - Node 10 or higher
 - Modern Web Browser

 Install the create-analog-clock application with the command `npm i -g @burakkggul/create-analog-clock`.
-Then run the `create-analog-clock` command while in the directory where you want to create a drum kit.
-Your drum kit is waiting for you ready in the folder `clockanilla`.
+Then run the `create-analog-clock` command while in the directory where you want to create a analog clock.
+Your analog clock is waiting for you ready in the folder `clockanilla`.